floridayoder/ATSMileage/README.md

 ## 📌 Purpose

 This project aims to create a lightweight, secure, and reliable mileage‑tracking system for two users (Tony and spouse) and multiple vehicles.
-The app should automatically detect when a user connects to a vehicle via Bluetooth, track mileage using location services, and store trip data in a Cloudflare‑hosted backend.
+The app should automatically detect when a user connects to a vehicle via AVAudioSession, track mileage using location services, and store trip data in an Azure hosted backend.

 The goals are: